 FEE DEFINITION – A STATEMENT

 No one likes fees, we understand that.
-Still, we were quite surprised by the push-back and the reluctance we’ve experienced from the crypto-community regarding the cost side of things.
+Still, we were quite surprised by the push-back and the reluctance we’ve experienced from the community regarding the cost side of things.
 It’s obviously not an easy task to place a product subject to fees into a fee-free environment.
 But here’s our explanation.

 The Tiberius Coin grants direct ownership of metal and the most important feature of this kind of token which acts as an ownership identifier of the “asset” which is held in the custody of Tiberius.
 These assets need to be bought first.
-In simple terms, the token price is backed by literal value, meaning that they don’t start at zero value like other cryptocurrencies, but rather, should be worth, at a minimum, the intrinsic value of the assets that they are backed by.
+In simple terms, the token price is backed by literal value, meaning that they don’t start at zero value like other digital assets, but rather, should be worth, at a minimum, the intrinsic value of the assets that they are backed by.
 There are other things to take into account like the combination of the assets value, accessibility, transferability, and other factors as well.
-But at the core of it all, asset-backed tokens have legitimate value, unlike other cryptos.
+But at the core of it all, asset-backed tokens have legitimate value, unlike others.

 Every dollar we receive is immediately used to purchase metals which are identified by our token.
 This makes our token the electronic equivalent of metal.
 Every time a new Tiberius Coin is minted, new metal is purchased alongside it.
 If metal needs to be delivered, we burn that specific token and resolve the contract through the blockchain.
 Keep in mind, our token grants ownership over a basket of metals.
 The moment the metal leaves the warehouse, we need to make sure that the coin is purged.
 The token supply is thus continually adjusted to correspond to the amount of metal held in the custody of Tiberius.